GoogleCloudPlatform/php-docs-samples/cloud_sql/postgres/pdo/README.md

 ### TCP mode

-To run the sample locally with a TCP conneciton, set environment variables and launch the proxy as shown below.
+To run the sample locally with a TCP connection, set environment variables and launch the proxy as shown below.

 #### Linux / macOS

-Use these terminal commands to initalie environment variables:
+Use these terminal commands to initialize environment variables:

 ```bash
 export GOOGLE_APPLICATION_CREDENTIALS=/path/to/service/account/key.json